 Local market conditions can affect property values

 The property market in the average UK town or city can be highly nuanced, and supply and demand for houses can fluctuate from street to street.
-It is usually not enough to know what is happening to property values or house prices in an urban area generally; you must delve into the detail of house prices, supply and demand in your street.
+It is usually not enough to know what is happening to property values or house prices in an urban area; you must delve into the detail of house prices, supply and demand in your street.

 For instance, you might discover that there are already five houses for sale in your street.
 If this is the case, buyers looking for property in your area will have options.
-If the supply of available property in your immediate area outweighs demand, the market value of your home might be detrimentally affected – albeit temporarily.
+However, if the supply of available property in your immediate area outweighs demand, the market value of your home might be detrimentally affected – albeit temporarily.

-Creating competition among buyers for your home will increase the selling price
+Creating competition among buyers for your home will increase the selling price.

-If you were to do your own valuation, obtain a valuation from an automated valuation model from the Internet and then ask a local estate agent in the area to value your property, the likelihood is that you’d get three very different figures.
+If you were to do your valuation, obtain a valuation from an automated valuation model from the Internet and then ask a local estate agent in the area to value your property, the likelihood is that you’d get three very different figures.